 I watched the video a few more times over the next week and realized I was no longer absorbed in the weirdness of the situation but was wrapped up in the song.
 She sounds amazing.
 I decided to revisit Fiona’s albums.
 Most notably the aforementioned Idler Wheel and When the Pawn.
 Since that time I haven’t stopped listening to them.
 So that got me thinking, maybe she’s not “completely wacked out crazy” but instead a “wonderfully crazy genius.”

 Unfortunately, the weirdness in Fiona’s life continued.
-More stories of breakdowns, dead dogs, arrests and tour cancellations came out.
+More stories of breakdowns, dead dogs, arrests fiona 3and tour cancellations came out.
 That’s when I started wondering.
 Which is it?
 Is Fiona Apple “Wacked Out Crazy” or is she a “Wonderfully Crazy Genius?

 Let’s deliberate!
 The Honorable MoSS?
 Todd presiding.